 Whenever I start a new project, I immediately grab my marker pack and start sketching initial ideas with colour.
 This helps so much later on when I’m beginning to digitize everything!

-Whether you’re working from home, on the beach, or in a coworking space, headphones are must-have graphic designer equipment.
+Headphones are must-have graphic designer equipment, whether you’re working from home, in a coworking space, or even on the beach.
 They come in handy for taking private calls with clients and listening to music or podcasts while working.

 Headphones can help you get in the zone while working too.